Kidori78/swgoh-comlink-wrapper-for-gas/README.md

 # swgoh-comlink-wrapper-for-gas
-Is a Google App Script gs file containing a class that can make interactions with [SWGOH Comlink for Heroku](https://github.com/swgoh-utils/heroku-swgoh-comlink) and [SWGoH Comlink for Github](https://github.com/Kidori78/swgoh-comlink-for-github) easier.
-It includes returning raw player profile data or adding important information to it.
+Is a Google App Script gs file containing a class that can make interactions with SWGoH Comlink easier.

 ### Limitiations
-While the class contains the necessary code to grab the data from Heroku, [Google App Script has limitations](https://developers.google.com/apps-script/guides/services/quotas) that the current /localization and /data endpoints exceed.
+[Google App Script has limitations](https://developers.google.com/apps-script/guides/services/quotas) that the current /localization and /data endpoints exceed.
 URL Fetch response size has a limit of 50mb which most data segments exceed and localization has to be unzipped and converted into text with .getDataAsString() which has a limit of 100mb which it greatly exceeds.

+###Versions
+Due to these limitations this wrapper is provided in 3 major formats:
+* ComlinkAPI - This is a standard class structure and must be copied directly into your project to use.
+It assumes you will use a hosted Comlink and will utilize swgoh-utils/damedata repo to provide the data files.
+* ComlinkAPI_v2 - This is the same as above except it is structured in such a way that it can work as a library file.
+You can use the following Script ID to use it in our sheets. `1k18re5-xluQEBoB_eF4wKvhJKC6DvLWu4woDtTV_vyDttwed02qAjiWA`
+*ComlinkAPI_master - This is a library file that can be used with the binary file version using Comlink for Github, an entirely hosted version, or the above hybrid method.
+This is still in development.

 ## Setup
-Create a new script file in your Google App Script project and then copy and paste this ComlinkAPI.gs file into it.
+If wanting it directly in your project to utilize the jsdoc you should create a new script file in your Google App Script project and then copy and paste this ComlinkAPI.gs file into it.
 This file uses the ES6 so you must set your Google App Script project to utilize the V8 runtime, for instructions on how to do that check [developers.google.com](https://developers.google.com/apps-script/guides/v8-runtime#enabling_the_v8_runtime).

+Otherwise you can add it as a library by clicking on Libraries and pasting the above Script ID into it and selecting the newest version.

 ### Initialization
 #### Parameters